Planck 2013 results. XX. Cosmology from Sunyaev-Zeldovich cluster counts: Discussion

-A different mass function may also help reconcile the tension.
-Mass functions are calibrated against numerical simulations that may still suffer from volume effects for the largest halos, as shown in the difference between the \citet{2008ApJ...688..709T} and \citet{wat12} mass functions.
+A different mass function may also help reduce the tension.
+Mass functions are calibrated against numerical simulations that may still suffer from volume effects for the largest haloes, as shown in the difference between the \citet{2008ApJ...688..709T} and \citet{wat12} mass functions.
 This does not seem sufficient, however, given the results presented in Fig.~\ref{fig:diffmassfunc}.